 La3amon attacks eastern social structures more directly in his account of the murder of King Gratien by two freemen from East Anglia called Ethelbald and Alfwald.
 In Geoffrey of Monmouth's version, Gracianus is a Roman "municeps," or freedman, who is sent with two legions to drive off Wanius and Melga but then seizes the kingdom of the Britons for himself.
-However, his assassination at the hands of the plebs prompts another barbarian invasion, after which the Romans withdraw from Britain altogether.
-Geoffrey is apparently interested in class politics at this point, since Gracianus rises up from the plebs only to be murdered by them.
-Likewise, when Archbishop Guithelinus announces the Roman withdrawal, he uses the language of social hierarchy to implore the commoners to become soldiers and defend themselves: "Hac ergo consuetudine quamuis unus ab altero procedat, non existimo esse quod est hominis amittere" ("Given the possibility of one caste being born from another, I find it hard to believe that people are such that they can actually lose their manhood").
-Geoffrey's commentary suggests that he is deeply sceptical of easy movement across social divides: "Set facilius est accipitrem ex miluo fieri quam ex rustico subitum eruditum.
-Et qui profundam doctrinam ei diffundit idem facit acsi margaritam inter porcos spargeret" ("However, it is easier for a kite to be made to act like a sparrow-hawk than for a wise man to be fashioned at short notice from a peasant.
-He who offers any depth of wisdom to such a person is acting as though he were throwing a pearl among swine").
-For Geoffrey, the common people are unreliable, and the pagan invasions of Britain primarily indicate the need for a strong native military elite.
-Wace, on the other hand, does not seem to be interested in this point.
-He substitutes Guithelinus' speech with that of a Roman wise man who castigates the Britons for their wickedness and ingratitude.
-During the subsequent invasion, knights as well as peasants are slaughtered (line 6300).
-For Wace moral character rather than social class is the reason for the Britons' downfall.
+His assassination at the hands of the plebs prompts another barbarian invasion, after which the Romans withdraw from Britain altogether (HRB 88-91; 5.16-6.3).
+Geoffrey is apparently interested in class politics at this point, since Gracianus rises up from the plebs only to be murdered by them.68 Likewise, when Archbishop Guithelinus announces the Roman withdrawal, he uses the language of social hierarchy to implore the commoners to become soldiers and defend themselves:

+Hac ergo consuetudine quamuis unus ab altero procedat, non existimo esse quod est hominis amittere.

+Given the possibility of one caste being born from another, I find it hard to believe that people are such that they can actually lose their manhood.69

+Geoffrey's commentary suggests that he is deeply sceptical of easy movement across social divides:

+Set facilius est accipitrem ex miluo fieri quam ex rustico subitum eruditum.
+Et qui profundam doctrinam ei diffundit idem facit acsi margaritam inter porcos spargeret.

+However, it is easier for a kite to be made to act like a sparrow-hawk than for a wise man to be fashioned at short notice from a peasant.
+He who offers any depth of wisdom to such a person is acting as though he were throwing a pearl among swine.70